-- As explained in the Management Report, the Russia Ukraine and the Middle East conflicts are not expected to have an impact on the projections of the Company for the going concern period. - The Directors have also considered a letter of support obtained from GO plc, the Company's majority shareholder.
-In a scenario where the Company is experiencing liquidity issues, the majority shareholder will provide adequate financial support to enable the Company to cover any deficiency in equity and any liability that may arise to cover the Company's liabilities, as and when they fall due, to enable the Company to continue trading for a minimum of 12 months from the date on which the Company's financial statements for the year ended 31 December 2023 are approved by the Board of Directors.
+- As mentioned above, within the current liabilities as at 31 December 2024, there are contract liabilities of €2,066,734 (2023: €5,766,657) for which no cash outflow is expected. - The Company's cash and cash equivalents, as at 31 December 2024, amounted to negative €1,549,879 (2023: negative €1,445,239) and comprised of €734,779 cash in hand and at bank (2023: €816,033) and bank overdrafts of €2,284,658 (2023: €2,261,272).
+As of 31 December 2024, there were also restricted cash deposits of €1,673,512 part of which, amounting to €324,625, will be released back into unrestricted cash in July 2025. - As explained in the Management Report, the Russia-Ukraine and the Middle East conflicts are not expected to have an impact on the projections of the Company for the going concern period. - The Directors have also considered a letter of support obtained from GO plc, the Company's majority shareholder.
+In a scenario where the Company is experiencing liquidity issues, the majority shareholder will provide adequate financial support to enable the Company to cover any deficiency in equity and any liability that may arise to cover the Company's liabilities, as and when they fall due, to enable the Company to continue trading for a minimum of 12 months from the date on which the Company's separate financial statements for the year ended 31 December 2024 are approved by the Board of Directors.
 Additionally, the majority shareholder will not call for the repayment of any amounts due by the Company to themselves, until the Company has adequate funds to repay these amounts.